 Freelancers starting out often get into doing too many things at once.
 In this chapter, we’ll look at the only ingredients you really need to get moving and earn your first money freelancing.

 There is one thing that is more important than anything else: helping a business solve a particular problem.
 That’s it!

 It sounds overly simple, right?

-Well, the challenge most new freelancers have is focusing on a problem they think businesses have when in reality it isn’t a priority for them.
+The challenge most beginner freelancers have is focusing on a problem they think businesses have when in reality it isn’t a priority for them.

 The key is to focus on a problem not that you and I feel the business have but one that they know they have.
 Reach out to other similar businesses and ask.
 They will help if you are friendly and tell them you are simply looking to learn.